 Banks have always required solid financials which would show enough profit to pay for the loan, collateral in case of loan default, and a personal guarantee so the bank knew they had a firm commitment.
 These loan requirements made it almost impossible for a nonprofit to qualify for any type of financing.
 Time and time again executive directors and nonprofit board members would learn of the approval requirements and would feel it wasn’t worth applying for a loan for their nonprofit.
 There are times when a nonprofit was lucky enough to have a long, excellent relationship with a bank and was able to be approved for a small loan.

-In 2012, Financing Solutions began to provide loans for nonprofit organizations in the form of a line of credit and since then has been a top nonprofit lender to smaller nonprofits whose yearly revenues are under $5 million.
-Nonprofits are now setting up credit line for emergencies or opportunities when cash flow is temporarily down instead of borrowing money from a donor or their board.
+In 2012, Financing Solutions, a leading provider of business loans for nonprofits in the form of a 501c3/not-for-profit line of credit, began to provide loans for nonprofit organizations in the form of a line of credit and since then has been a top nonprofit lender to smaller nonprofits whose yearly revenues are under $5 million.
+Nonprofits are now setting up a credit line for emergencies or opportunities when cash flow is temporarily down instead of borrowing money from a donor or their board.

 Semble’s Nonprofit Mortgage Loans